polmoneys/degradado/Readme.md

 ```

-You do you but I like to wrap/abstract both 'parts' into it's own component as in `<ProgressBar/>` so you can consume it with less noise.
+You do you but I favour abstracting both 'parts' into it's own component as in `<ProgressBar/>` so you can consume it with less noise.

 ## Custom gradient